dtrts/kimchi/README.md

 The localstack variable in the lambdas could be determined by the workspace name using something like: `localstack = "${terraform.workspace == "localstack" ?"true" : "false"}"`
 I have left the variable to be defined in `terraform/{workspacename}/main.tf` for flexibility.

+If localstack is restarted, the default is to destroy all resources, potentially butting the terraform state out of date. `rm -rf ./terraform/terraform.tfstate.d/localstack` to refresh.

 ## Lambda